tarasowski/javascript-pocketguide/html/003_responsible-design.md

 ![Grid](./images/grid-example.png)

 **Important:** You need to focus on one section that you want to implement.
 In this case he focuses on the recent articles section.

+* Inventory of the recent articles section
+1) Header `<header>`
+2) Link to more content `<a>`
+3) Main stories `<article>`
+4) List of related articles `<aside>`

+* Don't focus on the layout, focus on those different content types.
+The underlying structure.
+What you do is translate the content into straight markup.

 ![Section](./images/recent-section.png)